Are you a traveler with good credit looking for a new credit card? The Chase Sapphire Reserve® could be the card for you.

 Here’s a deep dive on this travel rewards credit card and some of its most notable features.

-- 50,000 bonus points if you spend $4,000 on purchases within the first three months of having the card
+- Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

 - An annual $300 statement credit for travel purchases, which is awarded on your card anniversary

 - 3X points on travel immediately after earning your $300 travel credit.
 3X points on dining at restaurants & 1 point per $1 spent on all other purchases.

 - 50 percent more value when you redeem your points for travel through the Chase Ultimate Rewards® website

 - Free Priority Pass Select membership, which you must activate, giving you access to more than 1,000 airport lounges